MohGovIL/Clinical-Documentation/docs/get_started/setup_first_clinic.md

 # Required settings for starting

 ## Create new clinic
-Clinikal support working with multiple facilities. before starting you must have at least one clinic.
+Clinikal supports working with multiple facilities. before starting you must create at least one clinic.
 How to create clinic:
 1.Go to **Administration** -> **Clinic** -> **Facilities**
 Add new Facility: